 - Use brushes, lixa (80-120 grit for initial cleaning), or chemical deburring agents to remove excess material.
 For CNC-machined metal parts, a deburring tool can eliminate sharp edges in 5-10 minutos por parte.

-- Lixamento e polimento:
+- Lixar e Polir:

 - Tratamento de superfície:

-5. Inspeção e teste: Verify Quality and Functionality
+5. Inspeção e Teste: Verify Quality and Functionality

 A prototype isn’t useful if it doesn’t meet design standards.
 Inspection ensures dimensional accuracy, while testing confirms it works as intended.